mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/exam prep.md

 | 7        | a   | n   | k   | +     |
 | 8        | a   | t   | s   | -     |

+answer:

+---

-Suppose that you would apply Naive Bayes algorithm (without using Laplace correction) in the dataset to predict the class of the last instances based on the first seven training instances.
+**question**: Suppose that you would apply Naive Bayes algorithm (without using Laplace correction) in the dataset to predict the class of the last instances based on the first seven training instances.
 Which class would be predicted for this instance? a) - b) + c) + OR -

 | Instance | F1  | F2  | F3  | Class |
 | -------- | --- | --- | --- | ----- |